-On the long run evolution of inheritance
+Explaining the long run evolution of inheritance

 - The multiplicative r-g process is already powerful with fine horizon; but it is even more powerful with inheritance; otherwise the process starts over again at each generation (wealth inequality can still be very unequal if large multiplicative shocks and long life span) - What evidence do we have?
-French data is particularly good and allows to compute the inheritance flow in two independant ways (see my QJE 2011 paper for full details): fiscal flow vs economic flow - The economic flow of inheritance can be computed by using the following formula: $b_v = \mu m \beta$ β = W/Y = aggregate wealth-income ratio m = mortality rate (if people never die, there's no inheritance..) μ = ratio between average wealth at death and average wealth of
+French data is particularly good and allows to compute the inheritance flow in two independant ways: fiscal flow vs economic flow (for full details, see " On the long-run evolution of inheritance: France 1820-2050 " QJE 2011) - The economic flow of inheritance can be computed by using the following formula: $b_v = \mu m \beta$ β = W/Y = aggregate wealth-income ratio m = mortality rate (if people never die, there's no inheritance..)